JTMcDuff/godboundgenerator/README.md

 * Resolve issue with "they're" and other apostrophes leading to strange characters.
 * Add selection boxes for number of actors.
 * Add selection boxes for number of conflicts.
+* Update and organize html for future CSS.

 ## Court Generation Steps
 1. Generate Organization Power Structure.  -- Working